hannah68/cs-lists/README.md

 _Figure 1: Linked lists_

 Below, we'll create a very simple, single linked list.
-We'll see a more complex examples of a single linked list when looking at stacks, below.
+We'll see more complex examples of a single linked list when looking at stacks, below.
 We'll look at double linked lists when discussing queues.

 With a linked list, a _node_ stores both data and a reference to more data: